 Misdemeanors are crimes for which you can be imprisoned in a city or county jail or detention facility for up to one year.
 Most defendants receive the option to serve probation but circumstances will be different depending on the history of the defendant and the circumstances of the crime.

 Felonies are serious crimes that typically can be punished by imprisonment in a state prison or, in special cases, put to death.
-Persons arrested for felonies can also be grantedprobation.
-However, courts can also impose conditions of cjail time in county jail, monetary fines, restitution to the victim, and other conditions that are reasonably related to the defendant’s crime.
+Persons arrested for felonies can also be granted probation.
+However, courts can also impose conditions of jail time in county jail, monetary fines, restitution to the victim, and other conditions that are reasonably related to the defendant’s crime.

 Types of Felonies

-Felonies can include chargeens such as aggravated assault, animal cruelty, arson, felony assault, grand larcy, kidnapping, manslaughter, murder, sale of manufacture of drugs, and tax evasion.
+Felonies can include charges such as aggravated assault, animal cruelty, arson, felony assault, grand larceny, kidnapping, manslaughter, murder, sale of manufacture of drugs, and tax evasion.

 What To Do If You Are Arrested For A Felony?

 If you are arrested on a felony charge you should follow the guidelines that we discuss elsewhere on the site:

 - Know your fifth amendment right to remain silent.

 - Understand what you are being charged with.

 Do Not Post Bail Without Speaking To An Attorney